Kimbsy/autology/README.md

-# autology
+# Autology

-A hot take on Lisp metaprogramming, `autology` is a Lisp with access to its own interpreter.
+A hot take on Lisp metaprogramming, `Autology` is a Lisp with access to its own interpreter.

+;; @TODO: improve readme